mareng85/puppet-tor/README.md

     }

-Example: For using as relay:
+For using as relay:

     class{'::tor::relay':}

-Example: For using as exit node:
+For using as exit node:

     class{'::tor::exit_node':}